-COVID-19 related health protocols may be in effect at the time of performance, including some or all of the following, without limitation, required: mask or face coverings, proof of full vaccination for COVID-19 or proof of a negative COVID-19 Test, temperature checks, confirmation of prior travel to high-risk areas and/or confirmation of no known symptoms of and exposure to COVID-19.
+COVID-19 related health protocols may be in effect at the time of performance, including some or all of the following, without limitation, required: mask or face coverings, proof of full vaccination for COVID-19 or proof of a negative COVID-19 Test (within 24-72 hours prior to show time), temperature checks, or confirmation of no known symptoms of and exposure to COVID-19.
 We reserve the right to unilaterally make changes to health protocols according to updated public health guidance, law, or regulations of MSU Administration.
 Any visitors, including ticket holders who do not comply with any COVID-19 related health protocol, may be required to leave the theater, and their ticket will not be refunded.

 It is the responsibility of the ticket purchaser to communicate COVID-19 safety protocol information to whomever they may be providing tickets.

 If a ticket holder becomes ill, they may contact the Ticket Office for a refund up to three days prior to the scheduled event.
 Tickets purchased from a third party cannot be refunded by Wharton Center.

 COVID-19 health and safety protocols continue to evolve.
 Please review the event page and Helpful Tips email for your performance date for the most up-to-date information on requirements.